PanhaRChan/Elk-Stack/README.md

 ### Elk Configuration

-Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because it allows us to simplify complex tasks thus freeing up time and increases efficiency.
+Ansible is used to automate configuration of the ELK machine.
+No configuration was performed manually, which is advantageous because it allows us to simplify complex tasks thus freeing up time and increasing efficiency.

 The playbook implements the following tasks: